 For Eccentric Engineer column

-Shortlisted, Columnist of the Year, Business Media, PPA Awards 2012
+Shortlisted, Columnist of the year, Business Media, PPA Awards 2012

-Shortlisted, Columnist of the Year, Business Media, PPA Awards 2010
+Shortlisted, Columnist of the year, Business Media, PPA Awards 2010

-Shortlisted, Columnist of the Year, Magazine Design and Journalism Awards 2008
+Shortlisted, Columnist of the year, Magazine Design and Journalism Awards 2008

 Chris Titley (freelance journalist)

-Silver Winner, Best Feature Article, TABPI Awards 2010
+Silver Winner, Best feature article, TABPI Awards 2010

 Mark Harris (freelance journalist)

-Gold Award, Technical Article, TABPI Awards 2010
+Gold Award, Technical article, TABPI Awards 2010

 Amy Spurling (freelance journalist)

-Silver Award, Focus / Profile Article, TABPI Awards 2010
+Silver Award, Focus / profile article, TABPI Awards 2010

-- UK’s first commercial drone delivery
+- Coffee and donuts in first US commercial drone delivery